spacewalkproject/spacewalk-wiki/HowToUpgrade.md

 # Spacewalk Upgrade Instructions

-These are upgrade instructions for upgrading Spacewalk 2.8 to Spacewalk 2.9
+These are upgrade instructions for upgrading Spacewalk 2.9 to Spacewalk 2.10

 These upgrade instruction apply to Spacewalk installations meeting the following criteria:

-  *  Spacewalk 2.8 running on Red Hat Enterprise Linux/CentOS/Scientific Linux 6/7 Server, or Fedora 27/28.
+  *  Spacewalk 2.9 running on Red Hat Enterprise Linux/CentOS/Scientific Linux 6/7 Server.
   *  Your Spacewalk uses one of Oracle 10g (including XE) / Oracle 11g / PostgreSQL 8.4+ as a database backend.
   *  In most cases it's possible to perform Package upgrade and Schema upgrade steps from any previous version to the latest one directly (e.g. from 1.6 to 2.6).
 However in the transition from 2.6 to 2.7, there are package dependency changes that must be accounted for.
 Make sure you have a valid backup in case anything will go wrong.

 ## Archive of older upgrade instructions

+ * Spacewalk 2.8 to 2.9 upgrade instructions, are available at [[HowToUpgrade29]]
  * Spacewalk 2.7 to 2.8 upgrade instructions, are available at [[HowToUpgrade28]]
  * Spacewalk 2.6 to 2.7 upgrade instructions, are available at [[HowToUpgrade27]]
  * Spacewalk 2.5 to 2.6 upgrade instructions, are available at [[HowToUpgrade26]]